Organic Livestock and Poultry Practices Rule

 USDA’s animal welfare standards for the National Organic Program, if implemented, would be the first time such standards are codified in federal law and would present serious challenges to livestock producers.
 There are a number of problems with the new standards, including: animal production practices have nothing to do with the basic concept of “organic”; the standards add complexity to the organic certification process, creating significant barriers to existing and new organic producers; and they could jeopardize animal and public health.

 What is NPPC's position?

-NPPC opposes the Organic Livestock and Poultry Practices rule because it would incorporate welfare standards that are not based on science and that are outside the scope of the Organic Food Production Act of 1990, which limited consideration of livestock as organic to feeding and medication practices.
-NPPC urged the U.S. Department of Agriculture to repeal the rule.
-The agency proposed in December to withdraw the regulation.
+NPPC supports withdrawal of the Organic Livestock and Poultry Practices rule.
+It is outside the scope of the Organic Food Production Act of 1990, which limited consideration of livestock as organic to feeding and medication practices.